 The town of Florence will host its annual Red, White, and Brews Fest, complete with a food truck rally, a village of vendors, a parade, and a firework show at dusk on July 4th.

 Grand Lake puts on a 30-minute firework show on the night of the 4th that can be viewed from anywhere in town or on the lake.
-The show typically starts around 10pm, so be sure to pack layers and extra snacks.
+The show typically starts around 10 pm, so be sure to pack layers and extra snacks.

-Kremmling’s Fire Up the Cliffs celebration will take place on July 4th.
+Kremmling’s Fire Up the Cliffs celebration will take place on the evening of July 4th.
 The fireworks will be shot from the center of town, making the show visible from almost anywhere you feel like watching.
 Kremmling Town Square will host a plethora of vendors, food trucks, and family-friendly activities throughout the night as well.

-Winter Park will host events from June 30th to July 4th, including a camper rig rally, the popular 5Point Film Festival on July 2nd, and a 5k fun run on July 4th.
+Winter Park will host events from June 30th to July 4th, including a camper rig rally, a gravel bike race, the popular 5Point Film Festival on July 1st, and a 5k fun run on July 4th.
 Instead of fireworks, there will be a live laser show at the Rendezvous Event Center.

 Crested Butte has a pancake breakfast to start the day, a parade through downtown ending in a family water fight, and finally, a laser show with a live DJ to accompany.
 The lasers will not be visible from the whole town and can be best seen from the Red Lady Stage at the CBMR Base Area.